 Park Street is alive because of our Alameda Theatre.

 Previous letters to the editor stated rumors persist surrounding the theater because -- like a dog howling at the moon -- the union mentality doesn't know any other option, action or viewpoint.
 Politics and unions are not first known for truth or honesty historically, are they?

 Here comes a knife to my car tires?
 Am I profiling?
 Unions are part of the so-called, liberal political establishment, but the same really has little to do with a liberal open mind.

 Too bad a closed mind sends a local from a local multiplex to some drab Emeryville multiplex.
 But maybe there is a message in that statement?
 Why is it drab and struggling?
 Choked by a union?
 Is there a projectionist per film rolling?
 Getting paid eight hours for working 41/2 hours?
 With today's technology, do films roll, do we need a projectionist?
 Or a programmer?
 Oops, that might require a college education.

 Other letter writers can exercise their rights -- I, too, stopped going to the Grand Lake Theater years ago because the owner chooses to use his historic billboard to cram his politics into his customers' fun night out.

 The three guys often holding signs in front of our beautiful theater really do look like they need a handout.
 If they had a cup, I'd give them some change.
 Can we buy them a meal and cup of coffee?
-Popcorn and
+Popcorn and a Coke?

 City's preschool program truly special, awesome